 - Sundries which comprise snack foods, candy, alcoholic and non-alcoholic beverages, and cleaning supplies

 - Hardlines, which comprise major appliances, electronics, health and beauty aids, hardware, and garden and patio

 - Fresh Foods comprising meat, produce, deli, and bakery

 - Softlines comprising apparel and small appliances

-Let’s see what are the critical ingredients of Costco business strategy success, starting from how the company manages its .and
+Let’s see the critical ingredients of Costco’s business strategy success, starting from how the company manages its .and

 High inventory turnover: the key is cross-docking and single-step distribution channels

 Costco generally sells even before they’ve paid it.
 As pointed out in its annual report: